 Your employer can also choose the heath care provider who gives the second or third opinion.
 Your employer cannot ask a health care provider who has regular contracts with your employer.

 Leave you know you will need

 “Foreseeable” leave is leave you know ahead of time that you will need.
 It includes leave for the birth of a child or planned, non-emergency surgery.
 You must give your employer at least 30 days notice for foreseeable leave.
 If your employer asks for verification you must provide verification before you take the leave.

 For unforeseeable or emergency leave, your employer must give you at least fifteen days to provide the medical verification.

 Your employer can require you to use paid vacation, sick or personal time.
-If your employer makes you use up your paid time off first, the rest of your FMLA, MMLA and SNLA leave is unpaid time off.
+If your employer makes you use up your paid time off first, the rest of your FMLA, MPLA and SNLA leave is unpaid time off.

 Family Medical Leave Act